Yuji-github/LogCluster/README.md

 <img src="./src/architecture.png" alt="LogCluster Architecture" title="LogCluster Architecture">
 </p>

 Given raw log messages, LogCluster separates them into headers, including timestamps and string variables, and content.
 LogCluster, in particular headers, uses the arrect-delta encoding method for the numerical variables, including timestamps, and applies the dictionary encoding method for the string variables.
 On the other hand, the content in LogCluster uses clustering methods such as HDBSCAN or DBSCAN to discover samples for parsing.
-Then the dictionary encoder is used for any strings, including templates, and LogCluster applies the arrect-delta encoding method for the numerical variables, the same as the header does.
+Then, the dictionary encoder is used for any strings, including templates, and LogCluster applies the arrect-delta encoding method for the numerical variables, the same as the header does.
 In the end, LogCluster zips the data with LZMA.

 ## 5. Results: HDBSCAN